gvidev/Internship-Task/README.md

 # Internship-Task
-Ccreating a application with database or file and doing some stuff.
+Creating a application with database or file and doing some stuff.